Mbutler22/Wine-Physiochemical-Analysis/README.md

 ![main_page](/static/img/index_background.jpg)

-## wine quality builder
+## Project Information
+In our project we created a model that would predict wine quality using machine Learning Models (supervised and unsupervised learning).

 Wine quality refers to the factors that go into producing a wine, as well as the indicators or characteristics that tell you if the wine is of high quality.
 The wine industry is investing in new technologies for both wine making and selling processes.
 Wine certification and quality assessment are key elements within this context.
 Quality evaluation is often part of the certification process and can be used to improve wine making (by identifying the most influential factors) and to stratify wines such as premium brands (useful for setting prices).
 When you know what influences and signifies wine quality, you’ll be in a better position to make good purchases.
-In our project we will focus on the prediction of wine quality using machine Learning Models (supervised and unsupervised learning).
-We leveraged data from two datasets, related to red and white variants of the "Vinho Verde" wine, from the north of Portugal.
-In our datasets, there is 1599 observation for the red wine and 4898 for the white wine.
-In each dataset there are 12 variables: fixed acidity, volatile acidity, citric acid, residual sugar chlorides, free sulfur dioxide, total sulfur dioxide, density, pH, sulphates, alcohol %, quality.
-We used Tableau for the visualizations and correlation analysis of those features.

 In our models we analyzed the effects of selected features based on physicochemical (input) variables by using Random Forest Classifier.
-We build two models: for red wine and white wine to predict the quality score of the wine (output variable).
+We built two models: for red wine and white wine to predict the quality score of the wine (output variable).
 The model assumes that for the good quality wine (as a Good Choice from our model) the score is 6 and higher (from scale 1 to 10).
 We also used KMeans model, with PCA on the red wine dataset and visualized the clusters.
 In addition, we tried to build a model for prediction of the quality based on the wine price, variety and country of origin.
 Our prediction comes with   % accuracy.

+We also leveraged Tableau for data analysis prior to creating our model.

+## Table of COntents

 ## Data Sources
-•	https://archive.ics.uci.edu/ml/datasets/Wine+Quality (winequality-red.csv, winequality-white.csv) (P. Cortez, A. Cerdeira, F. Almeida, T. Matos and J. Reis.)
-Modeling wine preferences by data mining from physicochemical properties.
-In Decision Support Systems, Elsevier, 47(4):547-553, 2009.)
+•	We leveraged data from two datasets, related to red and white variants of the "Vinho Verde" wine, from the north of Portugal. https://archive.ics.uci.edu/ml/datasets/Wine+Quality (winequality-red.csv, winequality-white.csv) (P. Cortez, A. Cerdeira, F. Almeida, T. Matos and J. Reis.)
+In our datasets, there is 1599 observation for the red wine and 4898 for the white wine.
+In each dataset there are 12 variables: fixed acidity, volatile acidity, citric acid, residual sugar chlorides, free sulfur dioxide, total sulfur dioxide, density, pH, sulphates, alcohol %, quality.
+We used Tableau for the visualizations and correlation analysis of those features.
 •	Bonus: https://www.kaggle.com/christopheiv/winemagdata130k Use selected variables from this data set (price, region, country...), to build the machine learning model to be able to predict quality of wine.

+## Coding Files

 ## Data ETL, EDA and Visualization
 Data from both datasets were loaded into jupyter notebook and ETL process was performed to identify possible missing values and inconsistencies in our data.
 We decided to use Tableau for further exploration of those datasets.
 All twelve variables in two datasets were considered for correlation analysis and visualization to identify features which correlate the most with the quality.